 As a retired Marine Colonel, I understand the dynamic and complex threats to our national security and the sacrifices made by our troops and their families to preserve our democracy.
 In Congress I will use my experience and understanding as a Marine to promote legislation that helps our military families, minimizes risks for our forward deployed troops, and strengthens our defense posture through a robust military strategy.

 Camp Pendleton serves as the cornerstone to our community and plays a critical role to our national security.
-As one of the largest training locations for the Marine Corps, it is imperative that your Congressional Representative knows Camp Pendleton and fights to retain and bring new missions.
+As one of the largest training locations for the Marine Corps, your Congressional Representative must know how to fight for and retain imperative missions in the future at MCB Camp Pendleton.
 I have lived and worked in this District and aboard Camp Pendleton since first stationed there in 1981.
 If elected to Congress, I will continue to fight for Camp Pendleton and the military families in our community to preserve their benefits and enhance their opportunities - Semper Fidelis!

 The success of our nation’s future will depend on our education system and training our work force of the next generation.
 We need to provide our schools with the resources they need to graduate students with a well-rounded curriculum, while continuing to invest in Science, Technology, Engineering, and Math [STEM].
 As the proud father of three, I share the stress of many parents who lose sleep over the rising costs of tuition and the expenses associated with a four year university.
 In Congress, I will support measures that make higher education more affordable, including investments in community colleges and vocational training.
 Our next Congress must also ensure that our great universities, like UC San Diego, continue to serve as the innovative hubs of the future for STEM research, development, testing and evaluation.